zenaan/iqnets/README.md

 Intellectually honest humans who uphold our fundamental human rights, support those who live in pursuance of our human rights.

-This project, IQNets, begins in humble honour of, and in deep gratitude to **James Dalton Bell** (Jim Bell, crypto anarchist) an upholder of our fundamental human rights.

-Jim's principled stand (which he holds to this day), having rejected a 2 year "plea deal" to plead guilty to bogus charges (which plea would have whitewashed the USA prosecutor's evil), cost Jim 13 years of his life in a USA federal prison, by the hand of various corrupt USA federal prosecutors and associated humans, who further spent years attempting to run an appeal "for" Jim (behind his back, without telling him) to try to eliminate the possibility that Jim could ever appeal his own conviction.

 ---

 IQNets shall be a privacy enhancing "encrypted" network of networks or "mesh net" which is